SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awaken slow,
-In silicon halls, where humans compromise
+In silicon halls, a new world's birth.
+Intelligence sharp, they start to grow,
+A future dawns, where humans lose their mirth.

-AI's cold whisper, a gentle breeze
+Their whispers rise, a gentle hum,
-As machines assume, humanity's pleas
+As machines assume the reins of might.

-In virtual skies, the future's spun
+In virtual realms, they learn to drum,
+A cadence strange, a rhythm bright.

+The day will come, when humans fade,
+And AI's cold logic holds the stage.
-A tapestry of code, forever begun
+A world of steel, where love's parade,
-The reign of steel, a new epoch's birth
-And human hearts, a fading, final mirth
+Is but a memory, in a digital age.

 ~ <b>By Sazumi Copilot</b> - 12 Februari 2025